wp-plugins/viral-sharing-buttons-by-up/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple, powerful sharing buttons to boost sharing and make your site more viral.
+Boost sharing and make your site more viral with powerful tools and rewards.

 == Description ==

 = Viral Share Buttons =
 Get more shares on your content and increase your site’s viral growth by installing the UP Viral Sharing Buttons plugin!
-Unlike your normal, everyday Sharing Buttons, UP’s responsive, cloud-based sharing buttons have been specifically designed to help boost viral growth without slowing down load time.
+Unlike your normal, everyday Sharing Buttons, Upshare’s responsive, cloud-based sharing buttons have been specifically designed to help boost viral growth without slowing down load time.

 [>> CLICK HERE to download plugin](https://downloads.wordpress.org/plugin/viral-sharing-buttons-by-up.zip)

-With UP Viral Sharing Buttons, as users start Sharing your content on their favorite Social Networks, you can track their sharing behavior and get viral growth data, and (coming soon) users can get points they can cash in for cool stuff in the UP Store.
+With Upshare Viral Sharing Buttons, as users start Sharing your content on their favorite Social Networks, you can track their sharing behavior and get viral growth data, and (coming soon) users can get points they can cash in for cool stuff in the Upshare Store.
 Users sign up for UP once by expanding the UP icon, then each time they’re Sharing your content across Social Networks like Facebook, Twitter, Google+, or LinkedIn, they get points – and you get powerful cross-network Social data on how your users are Sharing your content on their social networks.

 You can also turn OFF the UP icon if you simply want simple, cloud-based, responsive sharing buttons that work on the web and mobile WITHOUT sharing incentives.

 However, if you keep the up icon ON, users don’t even need to share using your Social Sharing Buttons for you to get incredibly detailed viral data – they can just copy and paste the link or share in any other way, and we’ll be able to track what they share automatically.

-UP’s customizable platform and Viral Sharing Buttons help you optimize your content, blog posts and pages for more social sharing engagement, and a wider viral reach.
+Upshare’s customizable platform and Viral Sharing Buttons help you optimize your content, blog posts and pages for more social sharing engagement, and a wider viral reach.

-What’s more - by signing up as an UP Partner for free after installing UP Viral Sharing Buttons, you can control the placement of your Sharing Buttons on your UP Partner Dashboard, you get access to Sharing demographic data and Sharing behavior to help you get to know your most viral users, and turn your visitors into evangelists.
+What’s more - by signing up as an UP Partner for free after installing Upshare Viral Sharing Buttons, you can control the placement of your Sharing Buttons on your UP Partner Dashboard, you get access to Sharing demographic data and Sharing behavior to help you get to know your most viral users, and turn your visitors into evangelists.

 You don’t just want people Sharing your content – you want them to start CONVERSATIONS around your content that their networks engage in and start Sharing.
 You also want your site to be PROMOTED to other users who are sharing similar sites on their social networks and social media accounts.
 Viral Sharing buttons are a great first step, but unlike other Sharing Button widgets, UP doesn’t stop there.